Bmarchives - Data Privacy

 - Legal basis and purpose of data processing

 - Duration of storage, and options to object to data storage and to have data removed

-As an alternative, you can also contact us via the email address that is provided.
-In this case, the personal data transmitted with your email will be stored.
+You can contact us via the e-mail address provided email@example.com.
+In this case, the personal data transmitted with your e-mail will be stored.

-Data is deleted as soon as it ceases to be necessary in order to achieve the purpose for which it was collected.
-For the personal data from the contact form input mask and the personal data transmitted via email, this is the case when the respective conversation with the user is finished.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+For personal data transmitted by e-mail, this is the case when the respective conversation with the user has ended.

 V. Forwarding of data to third parties

 We use the open source software Matomo to analyze and statistically evaluate the use of the website.
 Cookies are used for this purpose.
 The information obtained about website usage is transmitted exclusively to our servers and summarized in pseudonymous usage profiles.
 We use the data to evaluate the use and to optimize the website.
 The data collected is not passed on to third parties.